BallOpener/steam-dark-mode/README.md

 # Steam Dark Mode

+### This version is based on Shiina's beta version of the Dark Mode (or rather an extension of it).

+Currently in the works.

+---

 Use the Steam Dark Mode Tool to update and install the Dark Mode for Steam.
 This Tool can also update all the files to the latest version!